TuringGpt/Dashboard_Clone/envs/incident/tools/interface_1/policy.md

 - Check for existing records with same email address, users should have unique email
 - Associate user with specified client or vendor if provided
 - Set status as active
-- Create user record with the timestamp "2025-10-01T00:00:00" and return user identifier
+- Create user record and return user identifier

 ### Managing User Permissions
 When to use: When modifying user access levels or role assignments.